 In the business world, SEO is what allows websites to be discovered and helps businesses flourish.
 To be successful, most businesses need an online presence that includes a website optimized to find and be found by customers.
 As people who want to enhance our wellbeing, we’re not trying to attract customers.
-Our goal is different, but we can use some of the primary principles of SEO to optimize ourselves for mental health and wellbeing.
+Our goal is different, but we can use some of the primary principles of SEO to self-optimize for mental health and wellbeing.

-Personal SEO Development
+Self-Optimize for Personal Development

 - Know what you want, clearly and intentionally.

 The first step in SEO for business happens even before the web developer touches the computer.
 A successful business person defines what he wants to accomplish, what “success” means to him.
 This business person can’t stop there.
 She has to have a method of creating success.
 It’s not enough for a business to create a goal and then sit and wait for it to materialize.
-Thus, the people behind the business create websites with great SEO so shoppers can find them.
+Thus, the people behind the business create websites with great SEO so people can find them.

 As you begin to optimize yourself for mental health and wellbeing, become intentional about your goals.
 What, exactly, do you want for yourself and your life?
 How do you want to think?
 Feel?
 What do you want to do?
 How do you define a life worth living?